mattes/wp-cli-quick-command/README.md

 wp-cli-quick-command
 ====================

-Install WordPress with one command.
+Install and delete WordPress with one command.

 Usage
 =====